College Test Prep for Sophomores

 Take a “practice” college tour.
 As with standardized testing, taking a test drive when the stakes are low will build confidence and reduce anxiety about the process.

-Focusing on this during sophomore year gave us plenty of lead time to develop a test plan that worked for our student without causing undue stress.
+Focusing on this during sophomore year gave us the lead time we needed to make a test plan that worked for our student without causing undue stress.
 One thing I learned very well from Summit is that no two students are alike.
 Summit emphasizes that test plans need to be tailored to the workload, personality, and learning style of the individual student.

-In the end, here is what the test plan looked like for our student, but please keep in mind that your student’s plan might look different (as evidenced by our experience with our second child, coming up right behind the first!):
+In the end, here is what the test plan looked like for our student, but please keep in mind that your student’s plan might look different (as we are learning now as we go through the process with our second child, now a sophomore!):

 - Take one SAT and one ACT practice test in July/August.